lukibahr/stars/README.md

 ## Rust

+- [block/buzz](https://github.com/block/buzz) - A hive mind communication platform
+- [wm94i/Work-Review](https://github.com/wm94i/Work-Review) - Automatically tracks which apps you used, which websites you visited, and how much time you spent in each app throughout the day.
 - [agentgateway/agentgateway](https://github.com/agentgateway/agentgateway) - Next Generation Agentic Proxy for AI Agents and MCP servers
 - [Stanford-Trinity/ARTEMIS](https://github.com/Stanford-Trinity/ARTEMIS) -
 - [JoasASantos/NeuroSploit](https://github.com/JoasASantos/NeuroSploit) - NeuroSploit is an advanced, AI-powered penetration testing framework designed to automate and augment various aspects of offensive security operations.